ankiano/resource-naming-guide/docs/source/index.rst

 | It involves systematically removing words or parts of a phrase while preserving the core meaning, stopping when further removal would cause loss of sense.

 .. tip::
+   | You can progressively remove words:
    | For instance, let's consider the lengthy title
-   | **"Adaptive project execution plan based on risk analysis and internal factors"**
+   | Adaptive project execution plan based on risk analysis and internal factors
-   | You can progressively remove words:
+   | ↓
-   | "Adaptive project execution plan based on risk analysis and internal factors"
+   | Adaptive project execution plan based on risk analysis and internal factors
+   | ↓
-   | "Adaptive project execution plan based on risk analysis"
+   | Adaptive project execution plan based on risk analysis
+   | ↓
-   | "Adaptive project execution plan"
+   | Adaptive project execution plan
+   | ↓
-   | "Project execution plan"
+   | Project execution plan

   Continuing this way until the essential meaning is retained.